-1. Trial outcomes are not considered to be measures of effectiveness
+1. Trial outcomes are not considered to be relevant measures of effectiveness

 2. There is uncertainty in reported trial outcomes

 Trial results may be difficult to interpret because of large uncertainty (wide confidence intervals) in the outcome measures.
 Trials may not have been powered specifically to detect differences in patient-relevant endpoints such as health-related quality of life.
 In some healthcare systems, secondary and tertiary outcomes may be considered to be lower quality evidence.
 High levels of uncertainty may be reported if there are lower rates of the outcome event than expected.
-Results for subgroups of importance to the health system of interest will have greater uncertainty, and in some cases may not have been reported.
+Results for subgroups of importance to the healthcare system of interest will have greater uncertainty, and for some important subgroups these may not have been reported.

-3. There are inconsistent results across or within trials
+3. There are heterogeneous results across or within trials

-Trial results may be difficult to interpret because of different (possibly inconsistent) efficacy results across the pivotal studies.
-This may be due to differences in the trial populations associated with differences in efficacy across important sub-populations.
+Trial results may be difficult to interpret because of different, possibly inconsistent, efficacy results across the pivotal studies.
+It is possible that this is due to differences in the trial populations associated with differences in efficacy across important sub-populations.

 Results for an individual trial may vary in magnitude and/or direction for different outcomes, making interpretation less straightforward, for example when reviewing results for individual components of composite endpoints.